vectara/vectara-docs/www/docs/common-use-cases/semantic-search/custom_dimensions.md

   -d @- <<END;
 {
   "query": [
-    { "query": "When was the last time you saw a ragitinbow?", "num_results": 5,
+    { "query": "When was the last time you saw a rainbow?", "num_results": 5,
       "corpus_key": [{
           "customer_id": $\{CUSTOMER_ID\},